OzoAdmin/wazuh_agent_cleanup/README.md

 # Wazuh Agent Cleanup Script

 This Bash script removes inactive Wazuh agents that have not connected for more than a specified threshold of days.
-It also generates a summary table showing the total number of agents, the number of inactive agents, and the details of the deleted agents.
+It prompts the user for the inactivity threshold (default 30 days), displays a list of inactive agents with their details, and after user confirmation, deletes those agents.
+Finally, it shows a summary of the deleted agents.

 ## Features

-- Removes Wazuh agents that have been inactive for more than the specified threshold of days.
-- Provides a summary table with:
-  - Total number of agents.
-  - Number of inactive agents.
+- Prompts for the number of days to consider agents inactive (default: 30).
-  - ID, name, and last connection time of deleted agents.
+- Lists inactive agents with ID, name, and last connection timestamp.
-- Runs silently without displaying any intermediate messages, but provides a detailed summary at the end.
+- Requires user confirmation (y/n) before deleting agents.
+- Provides a final summary table of deleted agents.
+- Helps automate cleanup of inactive agents in Wazuh/OSSEC environments.

 ## Requirements

-- Wazuh installed with the `agent_control` and `manage_agents` utilities available.
+- Wazuh installed with `agent_control` and `manage_agents` utilities available.
 - Bash shell.

 ## Usage

-1. Copy the script to a file, e.g., `remove_inactive_agents.sh`.
+1. Copy the script to a file, for example: `remove_inactive_agents.sh`.
 2. Make the script executable:
    ```bash
    chmod +x remove_inactive_agents.sh